Ubuntu 12.04 : some tags are ignored

 All those fields exist and are correctly displayed by foobar2000.
 They are embedded within the wav files and are correctly displayed, for instance, with vlc.

-#2 Updated by John Lindgren almost 4 years ago
+#2 Updated by John Lindgren over 7 years ago

 - Category set to plugins/sndfile